An Experts Guide to Selling Event Tickets Online

 These are another group of people that also benefit from helping to promote a successful event that the business and brand is linked to.
 Send an email around to ask if they would be able to promote the event on social media or even via email marketing if they have a newsletter.
 The more people who know about your event, the more chance you have to sell tickets.

-Are you using your customer databases?
+5. Are you using your customer database?

 If you’ve ever held an event before then it’s likely that you will have a database of everyone who’s previously bought a ticket from you.
 Sending out a email campaign that to market your latest ticketing promotions and releases is an easy and low cost way to get your event in front of people who are likely to be interested in the event your running.